jihoonsong/system-programming/README.md

 This is a course project of System Programming lecture at Sogang University.

+This SIC/XE machine can do assembly, linking and loading, and execute the loaded program.

 ## Execution

 Use makefile to build.
 The execution file is 20131567.out - my student id.